mjochen/CloudAI/Exercises/P1 - EDA and exploration.md

-# The project part 1
+# The project step 1 - Data science, data exploration

-## Data science, data exploration
+## Titanic

 The 'toy'-dataset is Titanic.
 It's the hello world of machine learning, so you'll find more examples of analyzing this data than you can process.
 You need to present a project on this dataset where you do an analysis on the titanic dataset, but explain everything you see.